graphql-java/graphql-java/README.md

 For example the StarWarSchema and the tests (among a lot of other things) are simply adapted to the Java world.

 ### Related projects
+* [todomvc-relay-java](https://github.com/graphql-java/todomvc-relay-java): Port of the Relay TodoMVC example to a java backend

+* [graphql-java-type-generator](https://github.com/graphql-java/graphql-java-type-generator): This library will autogenerate GraphQL types for usage in com.graphql-java:graphql-java Edit

-[graphql-rxjava](https://github.com/nfl/graphql-rxjava): An execution strategy that makes it easier to use rxjava's Observable
+* [graphql-rxjava](https://github.com/nfl/graphql-rxjava): An execution strategy that makes it easier to use rxjava's Observable

-[graphql-java-annotations](https://github.com/graphql-java/graphql-java-annotations): Annotations-based syntax for GraphQL schema definition.
+* [graphql-java-annotations](https://github.com/graphql-java/graphql-java-annotations): Annotations-based syntax for GraphQL schema definition.

-[graphql-java-servlet](https://github.com/graphql-java/graphql-java-servlet): Servlet that automatically exposes a schema dynamically built from GraphQL queries and mutations.
+* [graphql-java-servlet](https://github.com/graphql-java/graphql-java-servlet): Servlet that automatically exposes a schema dynamically built from GraphQL queries and mutations.

-[graphql-apigen](https://github.com/Distelli/graphql-apigen): Generate Java APIs with GraphQL Schemas
+* [graphql-apigen](https://github.com/Distelli/graphql-apigen): Generate Java APIs with GraphQL Schemas

-[graphql-spring-boot](https://github.com/oembedler/graphql-spring-boot): GraphQL and GraphiQL Spring Framework Boot Starters
+* [graphql-spring-boot](https://github.com/oembedler/graphql-spring-boot): GraphQL and GraphiQL Spring Framework Boot Starters

-[spring-graphql-common](https://github.com/oembedler/spring-graphql-common): Spring Framework GraphQL Library
+* [spring-graphql-common](https://github.com/oembedler/spring-graphql-common): Spring Framework GraphQL Library

-[graphql-jpa](https://github.com/jcrygier/graphql-jpa): JPA Implementation of GraphQL (builds on graphql-java)
+* [graphql-jpa](https://github.com/jcrygier/graphql-jpa): JPA Implementation of GraphQL (builds on graphql-java)

-[graphql-jpa-spring-boot-starter](https://github.com/timtebeek/graphql-jpa-spring-boot-starter): Spring Boot starter for GraphQL JPA; Expose JPA entities with GraphQL.
+* [graphql-jpa-spring-boot-starter](https://github.com/timtebeek/graphql-jpa-spring-boot-starter): Spring Boot starter for GraphQL JPA; Expose JPA entities with GraphQL.